 Smartwatch face-off: Samsung Galaxy Watch vs Apple Watch Series 4

 Whether it's the company's own creations or those from third-party apps, you'll never be short of watch faces on the Galaxy Watch.
-But who wants to trawl through those faces when we can pick out some top ones for you, instead?
+But who wants to trawl through all those faces when we can pick out the top ones for you?

-Now that we've done some long term living with Samsung's latest watch, we've selected some of the Galaxy Watch faces we're loving right now.
+Whether you have the regular Galaxy Watch or the Active, you may be looking to change up that old face.
+Here are some of the watch faces we're loving right now.
 Some are already hidden on your smartwatch, some you'll have to download, but all are deserving of a place on your wrist.

 Check back as we add more to this list, and throw any of your own suggestions into the comment section below.

 Let's kick things off with Samsung's own My Day watch face β one it touted all the way back when it debuted the Galaxy Watch.
 As you might have already deduced, this one gives you a glanceable look at β drumroll, please β your day.

 It syncs with your calendar to give you a tab for when you're getting close to events (in our case, a features meeting), and clicking it pops open the details in a mini-screen.
 Since this is a Samsung-own face, there's also room to customise.
 If you hold down the face, you'll be given the option to change the style of the hands, as well as mute/unmute toggling for the ticking sound.